kittles/song_barker/README.md

 before users can have the stock objects, they need to be available in the bucket.
 `/stock_assets/sync_stock_to_bucket.py` will look in the barks and images directories and make sure everything gets uploaded to the bucket. it should be as simple as running the script to make sure everything is in the bucket.
+Make sure you activate the environment .env which can be found in /audio_processing/.env before running the python scripts in this directory.

 ## adding stock objects for a user